uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 In this regard, on disconnected setups, the tool cannot rely on existing Uyuni server components, neither existing Prometheus and Grafana instances, but it should be able to deploy its own instances to visualize the data coming from a "supportconfig".

-When the tool have access to an Uyuni server, then it can run "standalone" or via `mgradm`, allowing to resuse existing Prometheus and Grafana instances.
+When the tool have access to an Uyuni server, then it can run "standalone" or via `mgradm`, allowing to reuse existing Prometheus and Grafana instances.

 - The Health Check Tool is not installed or running by default in a Uyuni server.
 - As multiple components (containers) are deployed, resources on a live Uyuni server might be affected.